symfony/symfony-docs/best_practices.rst

 Form classes should be agnostic to where they will be used.
-For example, the button of a form used to both create and edit items should change from "Add new" to "Save changes" depending on where it's used.
+For example, the button of a form used to both create and edit items should change from "Add new" to "Save changes" depending on where it is used.

-Instead of adding buttons in form classes or the controllers, it's recommended to add buttons in the templates.
+Instead of adding buttons in form classes or the controllers, it is recommended to add buttons in the templates.
 This also improves the separation of concerns because the button styling (CSS class and other attributes) is defined in the template instead of in a PHP class.

 However, if you create a :doc:`form with multiple submit buttons </form/multiple_buttons>` you should define them in the controller instead of the template.
-Otherwise, you won't be able to check which button was clicked when handling the form in the controller.
+Otherwise, you will not be able to check which button was clicked when handling the form in the controller.

 Define Validation Constraints on the Underlying Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~